Kayleexx/conflux/README.md

 - Awareness broadcasting (cursor, selection, etc.)
 - Chat messages and text communication between clients
 - JWT authentication and per-session tracking
+- Anonymous authentication mode for development and demos
+- Configurable via CLI arguments and environment variables
 - Dashboard API to list active rooms and their metrics
 - Automatic cleanup for idle rooms
 - Modular architecture split into `room`, `room_manager`, `auth`, and `server`